-In order to enhance presentation the Group transferred Financial liabilities measured at fair value throught profit or loss from Other liabilities to separate line in the consolidated statement of financial position.
+The Group transferred State deposit insurance scheme contributions to Other net operating income or (expense) in the consolidated statement of profit or loss and other comprehensive income.
 Comparative information is reclassified to conform to changes in presentation in the current period.

-The effect on the consolidated statement of financial position is disclosed below:
+The effect on the consolidated statement of profit or loss and other comprehensive income is disclosed below: